mjbright/vagrant-ansible-kubernetes/README.md

 Once successfully complete check that the cluster is functioning by:

-- Checking all nodes are created/running
+## Check all nodes are created/running

 ```
 vagrant status